Wednesday, February 25, 2015

 Blood Supply to the Humerus

-Main blood supply to humeral head arises from anterolateral branch of anterior humeral circumflex artery this vessel passes laterally to long head of biceps & forms arcuate artery;
+Main blood supply to humeral head arises from anterolateral branch of anterior humeral circumflex artery; this vessel passes laterally to long head of biceps & forms arcuate artery;

 Arcuate artery: arises from ascending branch of anterior humeral circumflex artery as it penetrates bone;